Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Experiments and Results

 \subsection{Datasets and Backbone}

 This section outlines the datasets and the backbone architecture employed in our experiments.
 Our study focuses on evaluating the effectiveness of our proposed method on two well-known benchmark datasets: the Caltech-UCSD Birds-200-2011 (CUB) \cite{wah2011caltech} and the Animals with Attributes (AwA) \cite{xian2018zero} datasets.
+Both datasets are widely used in visual recognition and concept learning, providing a rich testbed for multimodal concept-based models by linking image data to human-interpretable attributes.

-\textbf{CUB Dataset.} The Caltech-UCSD Birds-200-2011 (CUB) dataset \cite{wah2011caltech} is tailored for the task of bird classification, featuring 11,788 images representing 200 distinct species.
-Accompanying these images are 312 binary attributes, which provide rich, high-level semantic descriptions of the birds.
+\textbf{CUB Dataset.} The Caltech-UCSD Birds-200-2011 (CUB) dataset \cite{wah2011caltech} is specifically tailored for the task of fine-grained bird classification, featuring 11,788 images representing 200 distinct species.
+Accompanying these images are 312 binary attributes, which provide rich, high-level semantic descriptions of the birds (e.g., 'has\_belly\_color\_white', 'shape\_of\_beak\_curved').
+These attributes are crucial for enabling concept-based interpretability and represent a cross-modal link between visual input and symbolic understanding.

-\textbf{AwA Dataset.} The AwA dataset consists of 37,322 images from 50 animal categories, each annotated with 85 binary attributes.
+\textbf{AwA Dataset.} The AwA dataset consists of 37,322 images from 50 animal categories, each annotated with 85 binary attributes (e.g., 'has\_fur', 'walks', 'quadruped').
+This dataset similarly offers a strong foundation for evaluating multimodal CBMs, as it connects visual animal features to semantic attributes.
 We divided the dataset into training and testing sets, with an equal distribution of images per class, resulting in 18,652 training images and 18,670 testing images.
 No modifications were made to the binary attributes, preserving the original annotations for both training and evaluation.

-\textbf{Backbone Architecture.} To serve as the foundation for our experiments, we utilized a pre-trained ResNet50 model as the backbone.
+\textbf{Backbone Architecture.} To serve as the feature extractor for our experiments, we utilized a pre-trained ResNet50 model as the backbone.
+This widely adopted architecture has proven effective in learning robust visual features from diverse image data.